 North Central Washington Audubon Society (NCWAS) is a local chapter of the National Audubon Society with approximately 500 members in Chelan, Douglas, Okanogan, and Ferry counties.
-Our mission is to: Enhance, protect and restore healthy natural ecosystems and native biodiversity using science, advocacy, education and on-the ground conservation to promote the welfare of birds in North Central Washington.
+Our mission is to: Enhance, protect and restore healthy natural ecosystems and native biodiversity using science, advocacy, education and onthe ground conserva on to promote the welfare of birds in North Central Washington.